rynbrd/sentinel/README.md

 - `uri` - The URI to connect to etcd at.
 Defaults to `http://172.17.42.1:4001/`.
 - `uris` - Connect to multiple etcd nodes.
 Used as an alternative to `uri` when redundancy is called for.
-- `prefix` - etcd key paths will be prefixed with this value.
+- `prefix` - All etcd key paths will be prefixed with this value.
 Defaults to an empty string.
 - `tls-key` - The path to the TLS private key to use when connecting.
 Must be provided to enable TLS.
 - `tls-cert` - The path to the TLS certificate to use when connecting.
 Must be